0xFloyd/blog-api-test/README.md

 # Authentication
 Being a stateless is another characteristic of RESTful services.
 After all, it should be possible to create multiple server instances to balance the incoming traffic evenly between the servers.
  That's why a server cannot keep the state (e.g. authenticated user) and the client always has to send this information along with each request.

+ # Modular Routing
+ give each REST resource their own file in a dedicated folder (ex: message route, user route)

+ # MongoDB
+ We the models conveniently via the context object to every Express route with an application-wide Express middleware